-A 110-volt exterior outlet for is located on the curbside exterior wall behind the wheels.
+A 110-volt exterior outlet for is located on the exterior wall.

 CAUTION: When operating with city power make very certain that the service is 110 volt and not 220 volt.

 WARNING: When the three-pronged plug can be used there will be no problems with proper polarity or grounding.